w3c/trace-context/spec/21-http_response_header_format.md

 In this example, a participant in a trace with ID `4bf92f3577b34da6a3ce929d0e0e4736` calls a third party system that collects their own internal telemetry using a new trace ID `1baad25c36c11c1e7fbd6d122bd85db6`.
 When the third party completes its request, it returns the new trace ID and internal sampling decision to the caller.
 If there is an error with the request, the caller can include the third party's internal trace ID in a support request.

-**Note**: In this case, the `parent-id` was omitted from the response because, being a part of a different trace, it was not necessary for the caller.
+**Note**: In this case, the `proposed-parent-id` was omitted from the response because, being a part of a different trace, it was not necessary for the caller.

 ### Load Balancer